Flat Plate Collector

 Sizing a Solar Flat Plate Collector for use in a solar hot water or heating system depends upon the hot water demand.
 If the homes hot water consumption or maximum water temperature is reduced, hot water demands may be supplied by a smaller solar array that is easy to install on the roof.
 Also, smaller thermal systems are cheaper to install and will pay for themselves sooner through energy savings.

 Sizing a solar thermal system of course depends on your hot water needs, temperature and consumption but general rules of thumb can be used to help give an idea of a system size.
-There are all kinds of instructional plans available online for building your own solar thermal water heater, so Click Here today to get your copy of a set of DIY solar water heater plans from Amazon today.
+There are all kinds of instructional plans and books available online to help you build your own solar thermal water heater, so why not Click Here and get your copy from Amazon of a set of DIY solar water heater plans and put the sun to work in your home today.

 Solar flat plate collectors usually range in size from about 32 square feet (4 x 8 ft) or 3 square metres and can weigh more than 200 pounds or 100 kilo-grams each.
 One square foot (1000 cm2) heats about two gallons or 10 litres of water per day to well over 70oC.
 Therefore a single panel of 20 to 30 square feet will heat about 60 gallons (300 litres) of water which is about the size of a standard hot water storage tank.